What is Aldingham Civil Parish?

 Roosebeck is a relatively modern settlement, which has grown up along the Coast Road at the very southern tip of the Parish.
 The village has fantastic panoramic views across Morecambe Bay.
 The two laybys beside the Coast Road are maintained by the Parish Council.
 The hamlet of Goadsbarrow is situated nearby.

 Scales is a long linear settlement, divided into two sections called ‘High Town’ and ‘Low Town’.
 The village is home to the Parish Hall (better known as the Malt Kiln), owned by the Church of England but run by village residents, and was once home to the Parochial School, which closed along with Dendron in 1994 and is now a private house.
-There is also a playground maintained by residents of the village and close by is the secluded Mere Tarn, a haven for wildlife and a favourite spot of anglers.
+Close by is the secluded Mere Tarn, a haven for wildlife and a favourite spot of anglers.

 Sunbrick is the northernmost settlement in the Parish, situated on the edge of Birkrigg Common.
 Though only a few houses and farms, the hamlet is the site of a Quaker Burial Ground in which Margaret Fell, one of its early pioneers, is buried.
 Close by is ‘the Druids’ Temple’, a concentric stone circle about 3,000 years old, and the ancient woodland of Sea Wood.